 How Long do you Have to Seek Medical Attention After a Car Accident?

-Prompt medical attention is critical to identify problems, reduce risk of complications, and speed recovery.
+Prompt medical attention is critical to identify problems, reduce the risk of complications, and speed recovery.
 Anyone involved in an event as traumatic as a car accident should seek a professional opinion as soon as possible.

 In Florida, there could also be legal and insurance considerations.
 Those injured in an accident must seek care from a medical provider within 14 days of the injury to qualify for benefits under their personal injury protection policies, in most cases.